mjstackhouse/chart-builder/README.md

       {
         "type": "pie",
         "chartTitle": "People's Favorite RGB Color",
-        "dataLabels":["Number of Votes for Red","Number of Votes for Green","Number of Votes for Blue"]}", "dataLabelsNum":"3",
+        "dataLabels":["Number of Votes for Red","Number of Votes for Green","Number of Votes for Blue"]", "dataLabelsNum":"3",
         "datasetsNum":"1",
         "datasets":